-The main start/finish and post-ride meal location is Campolindo High School, 300 Moraga Rd, Moraga, CA. Parking at Campolindo is limited, so if you are driving there, please try to carpool with other riders if you can.
-We also offer a car-free alternative start in Tilden Park.
+The main start/finish and post-ride meal location is St Mary's College, 1928 St Mary's Rd, Moraga, CA. We also offer a car-free alternative start in Tilden Park.
 For details on both options see our Start Locations page.

-Rider check-in is 6:30 am to 8:30 am at Campolindo (7:30 am to 10:00 am at Island Picnic Area in Tilden Park if you use the alternative car-free start).
-We urge slower riders to get an early morning start.
+- Check-in is 7:30 am to 8:30 am at St Mary's for all other routes, or 8:30 am to 11:30 am at Island Picnic Area in Tilden Park if you use the alternative car-free start.

-Entry fees for 2016 will be published here near the end of 2015.
-The ride is limited to 1,000 riders and has sold out for many years, so you should register early if possible.
+Entry fees for 2024 will be published here near the end of 2023.
+The ride is limited to 1,000 riders, so you should register early if possible.
 We will also have a variety of century-related items available for purchase when you register.

 - Cue sheet and road markings

-- Clothing drop at the first rest stop (Island Picnic Area)
+- Clothing drop at Island Picnic Area rest stop

 Century Prep Rides